renanrodrigo/game-code/README.md

-# HRM_code
+# game-code
-Personal solutions to 2D Boy's "Human Resource Machine" game problems.
+Personal solutions to Tomorrow Corporation's "Human Resource Machine" and "7 billion people" game problems.

-Those are solutions I have for each stage of Human Resource Machine so far.
+Those are solutions I have for each stage so far.
-Created for fun, with a hope to spread assembly around the World again, this time forever! hu3hu3hu3

-Nope, just for fun.
+Created for fun (although it helps me remember the struggle it was to come up with all this s**t)

 In the solution filename there are two flags:

-  [s] - If the size is optimal
+  [s] - If the code size is optimal*

-  [t] - If the running time is optimal
+  [t] - If the running time is optimal*

+* According to the game developers